 - 24-hour emergency animal rescue

-- Running a shelter for abused, abandoned and unwanted animals
+- Running a shelter for community animals, abandoned and unwanted pets

-- Foster care for the young and sick or injured animals
+- Foster care for young and sick or injured animals

 - Lost and found pets